 The general recreation of the culture of the Middle Ages including all of the Art Forms, Events (Feasts, Tournaments, Ceremonies and Wars) and Combat Arts from that period.

-The Medieval Swordsman Guild of Kansas City [14th – 15th Century]
+Historical European Martial Arts of Kansas City [14th – 15th Century] Kansas City, Kansas

 A living history and HEMA group.